Make a list of places you want to visit and figure out the best route from there

 In some cases, taking your pet along with you can be a better option than having to find a home for them for the next six months to a year.

 However, it comes down to planning when taking your pet along for the ride.
+You can learn more in our article, ‘How to make a road trip with your pet a success‘.

 Before you head off from home, it can be a smart idea to get your pet, whatever animal they may be, used to the caravan and car.
+Smaller day or weekend trips can give you an idea of how your pet will react in the car or caravan.

 And try to be consistent with your pets’ food.
 Don’t keep switching between whatever food is available at the nearest supermarket.
 This can lead to an unsettled stomach and an upset animal.